Here's Soundstripe vs Musicbed

 The single song category follows the same progression, with songs for Personal use less expensive and more closely regulated than those in the Business category.

-Soundstripe has two membership tiers: Standard and Premium.
+Soundstripe has three membership tiers: Standard, Premium, and Business.

 Standard can be billed monthly or annually, but Premium is only available at a yearly rate.